awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/runinstances_api.md

 {{% /expand %}}

-You have now seen that EC2 offers a richer API that allows you to achieve the same results than RunInstances API and on top of that makes it possible to apply more granular configuration parameters and also follow the best Practices associated with Spot.
+You have now seen that EC2 offers a richer API that allows you to achieve the same results than RunInstances API and on top of that makes it possible to apply more granular configuration parameters and also follow the best practices associated with Spot.
 If you want to learn more about RunInstances API, you can find all the documentation [here](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html).